omriberchman/MMChat/README.md

 # MMChat
-A beautiful and advanced python chat application based on websockets with flet (flutter implemantaion in python) for great GUI. 🔥🔥
+A beautiful and advanced python chat application based on websockets with flet (flutter implemantaion in python) for a great GUI. 🔥🔥

+## Features:
+· Sending and receiving messages from multiple devices and networks at the same time 📨
+· Admins can delete messages, ban/unban users 🚓
+· Login page 🙋‍♂️
+· Account creation page 👋
+· Profile pictures (incl. animated and SVGs) 🥸
+· Level colors and icon (can be edited in lines 173 for colors and 338 for icons) 🟡🔴🟢 ~ 👑

 ## How to use:
 1. Download the file in /src
 2. Update the content of /src/information.json with your information (urls)
 3. That's it :)

-## Features:
-· Sending and receiving messages from multiple devices and networks at the same time
-· Admins can delete messages, ban/unban users
-· Login page
-· Signup page
-· Profile pictures (incl. animated and SVGs)
-· Level colors and icon (can be edited in lines 173 for colors and 338 for icons)

 ## Screenshots:
 #### Chat page: